EXCHANGE OF EXPERTS IN CIVIL PROTECTION PROGRAMME GUIDELINES

 - Staff involved with policy making on disaster management

-Priority will be given to the following categories of experts:
+Priority will be given to the following areas:

 Experts should come from operational or scientific institutions, such as

 - Scientific Institutes having a recognised role in civil protection.

 1.4.
 Important considerations